vuepress/core/docs/guide/migration.md

 ## For Theme Authors

-Although we do not allow using other plugins in a plugin, you can still use plugins in your theme.
+Although we do not allow using other plugins in a plugin anymore, you can still use plugins in your theme.

 Some major breaking changes: